A Blog from the Top of the World, Ish

 2 Timothy 3:16-17 - All scripture given by inspiration of God, and profitable for doctrine, for reproof, for correction, for instruction in righteousness

 Matthew 4:4 - But He answered and said, It is written, Man shall not live by bread alone, but by every word that proceeds out of the mouth of God.

 Joshua 1:8 - This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.

 I attended a Baptist church once where the pastor asked everyone to stand for the reading of the word.
 That always stuck in my mind as pretty cool; very reverent.
-A Christian who doesn’t read, study and live by the Word of God is a like a Beach enthusiast who extols the virtue of the ocean based on one visit to the seaside 40 years prior.
+A Christian who doesn’t read, study and live by the Word of God is a like a beach enthusiast who extols the virtue of the ocean based on one visit to the seaside 40 years prior.
 The bible says that Jesus’ mercies are new every morning.
-Why are we attempting to live a Christian life powered by the fumes of an empty tank?
+If that is true, why are we attempting to live a Christian life based on the work God did in our lives 20 years ago?

 I say this with the love of Jesus in my heart; if you can’t trust God then you don’t know Him.
 I’m not saying that you aren’t saved.
 I am saying, if you have a relationship with someone and profess to love them, then you usually spend each day figuring out ways to get close to them, to know them deeper than the day before.
 One of the best ways to get to know God is by getting to know His Word.
 I remember how it used to feel when I couldn’t be with the one I loved, but could do the next best thing; read their letters they had written me.
 The bible truly is God’s love letter to us.